na-na-hi/renget/archive/t7quhk.md

 >Hifumi Ishiku

 "Great chest.
 I used to use her streams to lull me to sleep all the time, but they've been less comfy lately...
 The vibe's all off.
 I get the feeling most of her viewers aren't tuning in just for the calming atmosphere...
+Shame.
+I mean, I followed in the first place cuz of the cleavage too, but that's not why I *stayed*...
+Guess the public can be cruel like that."

+*"How come YOU'RE not streaming?
+It's basically free money."*

+He rubs at an eye.

+"... don't wanna go buy yoga pants, mostly.
+Hope she gets outta this slump, it'd suuuuck if I had to go find some ASMR streamer to get my cozy bedtime content routine back up to snuff...
+Can't tell if it's the audience drama or something in her real life that's spoiling stuff.
+I usually don't pry into personal details like that, I'm suuuuper considerate you know...
+She should probably be getting advice from me, now that I think about it...
+Even if I'm super jelly about the NEET stuff she has going on.
+Quid-pro-quo, maybe..."

 SUGAR RATING: C- "I bet she could probably squeeze me somewhere into her NEET budget with some penny pinching...
 Wouldn't mind if she squeezed me against her too."